colus001/redux-device-type/README.md

 });
 ```

-next you need to initialize the lib by passing your redux store
+next you need to initialize the redux-device-type by passing your redux store into the `initReduxDeviceType` method

 ```javascript
 import { initReduxDeviceType } from 'redux-device-type';